shimonbrandsdorfer/pdfml/readme.md

 For tables use the the following elements (body, row, cell):

+Note: The table will be rendered in a single page, if you want to break the table in multiple pages use the ```dont-break-rows="true"``` attribute.

+Note: PDFML is resilent to a mismatched number of columns in each row, it will fill the missing columns with empty cells.

 ```xml
 <table header-rows="1" widths="95 95 95 95 95 95 95 " heights="12 50 50 50 50 50 50" dont-break-rows="true">
     <tbody>